10725 Leslie Ln, Manvel, TX 77578 281.756.0616

 We're often asked why we're a no-kill farm

-1. The "girls" labor for years to provide food (eggs) for us and we honor their contribution and feed and care for them even when this declines, much like society does for us as we decline.
+1. The "girls" labor for years to provide food (eggs) for us and we honor their contribution by feeding and caring for them even as their productivity declines, much like society does for us.
+It is how we say thank you for what they've shared with us.

-2. We are big hearted and could never intentionally take the life of even one of our feathered children.
-We even trap predators and rodents and re-home them.
+3. We are big hearted and could never intentionally take the life of even one of our feathered "children".
+Whenever possible we trap predators and rodents and re-home them or use other deterrents to discourage them from coming here.

-3. Even medically necessary euthanasia, albeit very rare, is very difficult decision to make and and even more difficult action to take.
+4. Even medically necessary euthanasia, albeit rare, is a very difficult decision to make and and even more difficult action to take.
 We choose it when there seems no alternative.

 Patsy and her adopted son, Flip